GetWellClinic/ai-moa/install/Readme.md

 nvidia-smi
 ```

-*You should see something like this:*
+*You should see GPU status with something like this:*
 ```
 +-----------------------------------------------------------------------------------------+
 | NVIDIA-SMI 550.120                Driver Version: 550.120        CUDA Version: 12.4     |